How to Cook Indonesian Deep-Fried Banana

 A popular Indonesian snack, pisang goreng is battered and deep-fried banana.
 It is the Indonesian version of a banana fritter.
-I had the opportunity to enjoy authentic pisang goreng during my visit to Indonesia, where this snack is sold all day long by street vendors.
+I had the opportunity to enjoy authentic pisang goreng during my visit to Indonesia, where street vendors sell this snack all day.
 Now that I'm on vacation again, I find myself craving this snack.
-I decided to try to re-create it at home.
+I decided to try to recreate it at home.

 - 8 pieces banana, sliced